acsysio/acsys/README.md

 ## Configuration

 To configure Acsys you must first upload your service account JSON file.
 Instructions on how to get this file can be found [here](https://cloud.google.com/iam/docs/creating-managing-service-account-keys).
 Note that the database must be created with appropriate security rules before Acsys can be used (Default production rules are recommended).
+If at any point the configuration needs to be manually reset you can do so by stopping the server and deleting the dbase.db and acsys.service.config.json files.

 ## Deployment Tips